A topic from the subject of Analytical Chemistry in Chemistry.

 Definition:

-• Contaminant Detection: Identifying and quantifying contaminants in food, such as pesticides, heavy metals, and pathogens.
+• Contaminant Detection: Identifying and quantifying contaminants such as pesticides, herbicides, mycotoxins, heavy metals, veterinary drug residues, and microbial pathogens.

-• Allergen Analysis: Detecting and characterizing allergens in food to prevent allergic reactions.
+• Allergen Analysis: Detecting and quantifying allergenic proteins in food products to protect consumers with food allergies.

-• Regulatory Compliance: Meeting government regulations and standards for food safety and quality.
+• Regulatory Compliance: Adherence to national and international regulations and standards related to food safety and quality is critical.

 Significance: